vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 }
 ```

-In the example above we're adding a new `greet` task to run a custom vue-cli service command created in [Service section](#add-a-new-cli-service-command)
+In the example above we're adding a new `greet` task to run a custom vue-cli service command created in [Service section](#add-a-new-cli-service-command).

 ### Changing main file